volkanersumer/BillionMail/README.md

 # Billion Mail 📧

-An Open-Source Email Marketing Solution for Smarter Campaigns
+An Open-Source Mail Server, Email Marketing Solution for Smarter Campaigns

 ## What is Billion Mail?